Placenote/docs/docs/unity/guides/create-your-first-map.md

-# Create your first map
+# Save and load your first map
-The guides in this section are designed to help you learn Placenote SDK through step by step tutorials, with increasing complexity.
-At the end of this section you will be able to quickly build and deploy Placenote apps from scratch.
-Alternatively, feel free to use the sample app we compiled [in the previous section](../install-sample.md) as a starting point for your Unity projects.
-Let's get started!

-**This first tutorial will walk you though an example of how to create, save and reload a single map with some basic AR content (a Cube) in a physical location.**
+This first tutorial will walk you though an example of how to create, save and reload a single map with some basic AR content in a physical location.
+To follow this tutorial, open the *SaveAndLoadAMap* Scene in the *Assets/Examples* folder.
+You will find that the *SaveAndLoadAMap.cs* script has been attached to the Canvas object in the Scene Hierarchy.
+Open that script file as well.

 ## Step 1: Import Placenote into a new Unity project
 1. Create a new Unity 3D project